Manage retention of historical data in system-versioned temporal tables

 Here are some high-level guidelines for implementing the process.
 Schedule cleanup logic to run every day and iterate over all temporal tables that need data cleanup.
 Use SQL Server Agent or different tool to schedule this process:

-Calculate how many rows you need to delete for an individual temporal table every time you invoke the process.
-Based on that and number of number of iterations you want to have determine dynamically split points for every procedure invocation.
+- Calculate how many rows you need to delete for an individual temporal table every time you invoke the process.
+Based on that and number of number of iterations you want to have, determine dynamic split points for every procedure invocation.

 A stored procedure that deletes the data for a single temporal table might look like in the following code snippet (review this code carefully and adjust it before apply in your environment):

-NOTE: Using the Temporal History Retention Policy approach applies to SQL Database and SQL Server 2017 starting from CTP 1.3.
+Using the Temporal History Retention Policy approach applies to Azure SQL Database and SQL Server 2017 starting from CTP 1.3.

 Temporal history retention can be configured at the individual table level, which allows users to create flexible aging polices.
 Applying temporal retention is simple: it requires only one parameter to be set during table creation or schema change.